Are you looking for the best HR software for your business?

 Plan Your Time

-Navigating your way through London Olympia can be pretty exhausting at times—especially when you have the Recruitment Exhibition happening side-by-side with the HR Software Show, and showcase presentation areas on opposite sides (you can download the floorplan in advance here).
+Navigating your way through London Olympia can be pretty exhausting at times—especially when you have the Recruitment Exhibition happening side-by-side with the HR Software Show, and showcase presentation areas on opposite sides.

 Prepare your day in advance by deciding which vendors you plan to visit, and which free learning sessions you’d like to attend.
 There are 36 sessions to choose from over two days—ranging in topic from technology platforms and the benefits of the Cloud, to performance management and recruitment.